-- 5.05 One (1) hour paid leave each quarter shall be granted to all female employees to participate in a regularly scheduled women's committee meeting. - 5.06 Management will provide office space for UFCW Local 232, provided this does not impact employees having suitable office space.
+- 5.05 One (1) hour paid leave each quarter shall be granted to all women and gender diverse employees to participate in a regularly scheduled women and gender rights committee meeting. - 5.06 Management will provide office space for UFCW Local 232, provided this does not impact employees having suitable office space.